Junior State of America: Mid-Atlantic State

-The Mid-Atlantic State is composed of chapters from New Jersey, Pennsylvania, Maryland, Delaware, Virginia, and North Carolina.
-The Mid-Atlantic State is divided into the New Jersey Region (NJ) and the South Atlantic District (PA, MD, DE, VA, NC).
-The New Jersey Region is the most populated JSA region in the nation.
-Winter Congress is held in Arlington, Virginia, while the Spring and Fall State Conventions rotate between Parsippany, NJ and Woodbridge, NJ.
+The Mid-Atlantic State was composed of chapters from New Jersey, Pennsylvania, Maryland, Delaware, Virginia, and North Carolina.
+The Mid-Atlantic State was divided into the New Jersey Region (NJ) and the South Atlantic District (PA, MD, DE, VA, NC).
+The New Jersey Region was the most populated JSA region in the nation.
+Winter Congress was held in Arlington, Virginia, while the Spring and Fall State Conventions rotate between Philadelphia, Pennsylvania and Woodbridge, New Jersey.

-The Mid-Atlantic state had the largest number of voters in its 2022 election with over 2,000 participants.
+The Mid-Atlantic state had the largest number of voters in its 2024 election with over 12,000 participants.
+The MAS also set recent records for most delegates in a Fall State, Winter Congress, and Spring State Conventions.